 Then Anwar’s situation took a turn for the worse.
 “Father in hospital.
 Has heart problem.
 Need MC money so my father can treatment.”

 Explains Alex: “The law says that medical leave wages should be paid no less frequently than the usual monthly pay day.
-The intent of such a rule is abundantly clear — it is to ensure that workers are not left with an income stream to support themselves and their families.”
+The intent of such a rule is abundantly clear — it is to ensure that workers are not left without an income stream to support themselves and their families.”

 For unknown reasons, says Alex, a practice has developed among injury lawyers (or more accurately, injury legal assistants who work virtually independently of the supposedly-supervising lawyers) to prefer that MC money not be pursued monthly but instead accumulated till the end of the main claim for disability compensation.
 Then after the disability compensation is paid out, the legal assistant gets to work to calculate the total amount of MC wages and medical expenses.